What are working forests?

 According to an article published in the Harvard Medical School magazine; "There is no one pharmaceutical or precision medicine tool that could ever have the broad benefits of a forest.”

-Virginia’s forest dominated landscape from coast to mountains provides opportunities to help people stay active, such as hiking, biking, camping, fishing, hunting, and bird watching.
+Virginia’s forested landscape, from coast to mountains, provides opportunities, such as hiking, biking, camping, fishing, hunting, and bird watching, that help people stay active.
 Old logging roads in working forests provide access and places to walk.
-These activities, when done with others, also strengthen social bonds and sense of community.
+Outdoor activities, when done with others, strengthen social bonds and community.
 Working forests with a diversity of forest types and habitats are emotionally, intellectually, and spiritually stimulating.

 Working forests create a healthy environment by removing pollutants from our air and water.
 They are sustainable and provide satisfying and purposeful work to those whose occupations involve working in them as well as a livelihood.